nucleic-se/struktur/docs/cli-reference.md

 **Config File Auto-Discovery:**
 When you run `struktur build mystack`:
-1. Checks for `mystack/struktur.build.json`
+1. Searches for any `*.build.json` file in `mystack/`
+2. Prefers `struktur.build.json` if multiple files exist
-2. If found, loads config and resolves paths relative to config file directory
+3. If found, loads config and resolves paths relative to config file directory
-3. CLI flags override config file values
+4. CLI flags override config file values
+5. Fallback: Uses `struktur.build.json` in current directory if not found in stack dir

 ---